RayRay5/ets2_savegame_editor/README.md

 Compiled binary files can be found in ~/executables/

-This is a WIP and will be updated once in a while.
+This is a WIP and will be updated once in a while. **This program does work with ETS2 AND ATS Savegames**

 Short "how to use":